aimatochysia/stock-screener/README.md

 ---

+## 🟢 Access

+To view the webpage resulted from this repo and other repo connected by this project, visit [HERE](https://screenid.vercel.app)

+---

 ## 🧱 System Architecture

 The architecture follows a producer-consumer pattern, where backend Python scripts collect and process stock data, storing results across multiple GitHub repositories that serve as a distributed data layer for the frontend React application.